 - 3.4.1 Within the FRE(AW)WHS new development of any scale is likely to have a physical effect on the fabric of the monument and could result in loss of or damage to significant archaeological remains.
 Such impacts intrinsically affect the integrity of the site one of the reasons for which it was inscribed as a WHS.
-Therefore any physical impact on the surviving fabric of the WHS whether upstanding or below ground, will be considered to be adverse. - 3.4.2 Where sections of the WHS have previously been developed the fabric of the Antonine Wall may have already been compromised.
+Therefore any physical impact on the surviving fabric of the WHS whether upstanding or below ground, known or previously unrecognised will be considered to be adverse. - 3.4.2 Where sections of the WHS have previously been developed the fabric of the Antonine Wall may have already been compromised.
 In these areas the key consideration in determining if a proposal would have an adverse physical impact will be whether the new development will result in additional loss or damage to archaeological remains.
 As an initial guide, the current depth of development on a site sets a sub-ground limit - known as the Vertical Buffer Zone - below which no excavation should take place (see Figure 3.1).
-The vertical buffer zone may include a complex archaeology, with features relating to other periods of history, and site investigations to determine the vertical buffer zone may themselves have adverse impacts.
-Carefully located and designed proposals on previously developed sites that do not extend below the vertical buffer zone therefore may be acceptable in certain circumstances, provided they do not conflict with other planning policies Pre-application advice should be sought to scope out potential archaeological impacts of any proposal, particularly those impacts which may extend beyond the WHS and its associated features. - 3.4.3 Development should seek to avoid areas of surviving archaeology.
-Avoiding the World Heritage Site and, in particular areas which are scheduled, is likely to be the best approach.
-Even in areas which have already been heavily developed, the presence, location, depth and sensitivity cannot always be predicted.
-In many instances it may be appropriate to carry out an archaeological evaluation to help determine where Roman deposits lie ahead of making a planning application.
+Carefully located and designed proposals on previously developed sites that do not extend below the vertical buffer zone therefore may be acceptable in certain circumstances, provided they do not conflict with other planning policies.

-- 3.4.3 (cont) This may help proposals to be designed which avoid areas of archaeological deposits.
-For smaller developments where surviving Roman deposits are assessed as being improbable, an archaeological watching brief and mitigation strategy may be more appropriate this should be discussed with the local authority and Historic Environment Scotland at an early stage.
-Moving development outwith the WHS will not automatically avoid physical impact.
-Although not covered by the WHS, impacts upon archaeology from other periods will not always be acceptable and should also be considered as part of the development planning process. - 3.4.4 Proposals should also consider potential long term impacts arising from development, for example through compression and hydrological impacts. - 3.4.5 To properly inform the design and assessment process (including pre application discussions) it is essential that any new development site overlaying the boundaries of the WHS is, at the outset and at the developer's expense, the subject of a detailed archaeological investigation undertaken by a suitably qualified professional.
-The Chartered Institute for Archaeologist' list of Registered Organisations a good starting point for selecting a consultant.
+3.4.3 To properly inform the design and assessment process (including pre-application discussions) it is essential any new development site overlaying the boundaries of the WHS is, at the offset and at the developer's expense, the subject of a detailed archaeological investigation undertaken by a suitably qualified professional.
+The Institute for Archaeologist' list of Registered Organisations a good starting point for selecting a consultant.